icyphox/site/pages/about.md

 ![me](https://cdn.icyphox.sh/fit?url=http://files.garage.koti.lan/IMG_1570.jpg&width=1000&height=1000)

-I'm Anirudh Oppiliappan.
-I work at UpCloud on the Managed Kubernetes team.
-I currently live in Helsinki, Finland.
+I'm Anirudh Oppiliappan, and I currently live in Helsinki, Finland.
+Most recently, I worked at UpCloud on the Managed Kubernetes product.
+Right now, I'm taking three months off to try and build a company with Antler.

 Below are a few things that excite me, and can serve as conversation starters for you: